MauriVass/VGen-challenge-AI-NLP/README.md

 **Label**: *Java Developer*

 ## PREPROCESS
-Steps used for the preprocessing part:
+Steps used for the pre-processing part:
-- Removed not italian and english job descriptions;
+- Removed not Italian and English job descriptions;
-- Removed most common italian and english words;
+- Removed most common Italian and English words;
 - Removed numbers and non-alphanumeric characters;
 - Removed too short or too long words;
 - Calculate TF-IDF of the words.